X-Rubick/Discord-MassDM-Bot/README.md

   Discord Mass DM Bot
   <br>
 </h1>
-This is a simple Discord bot created with JavaScript using the Discord.js library that allows the BOT OWNER to send a message to multiple users through direct messages from a **server**.
+This is a simple Discord bot created with JavaScript using the Discord.js library that allows the BOT OWNER to send a message to multiple users through direct messages from a server.

 ## Installation